Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 You can imagine that some authors find all this troubling with good reason.
 But today’s consumers are becoming accustomed to subscription programs for everything from software to shavers to soup.
 So are you going to go with the trend or lose out on royalties?

-What is the Kindle Online Lending Library?
+What Was the Kindle Owners' Lending Library?

-What is Kindle Book Lending (or Lending for Kindle)?
+What Is Kindle Book Lending (Or Lending for Kindle)?

 Buyers who purchase Kindle eBooks are allowed to lend them to family and friends for a 14-day period.
 During that 14-day period, the original buyer does not have access to the title.
-This lending privilege is just for actually purchased titles, in other words, it's not for KU or KOLL programs.
+This lending privilege is just for actually purchased titles; in other words, it's not for KU or KOLL programs.
 All eBook titles published on the KDP platform are enrolled in the Kindle Book Lending program automatically.

 Of concern for authors is that titles shared through Kindle Book Lending do not receive any royalties of any kind.
 There is a somewhat confusing rule that Kindle eBooks in the 35 percent royalty level can opt out of this lending program, but those in the 70 percent royalty level cannot.
 This rule is no doubt employed to help recoup sales revenues Amazon loses through lending.
 Also, the good news for both you and Amazon is that each Kindle eBook can only be loaned one time by a Kindle eBook buyer.
 But if the buyer has hundreds of eBooks on his Kindle...well, he's eligible for lots of lending.

 But you shouldn't really be surprised at not getting anything for this lending program.
 Why?
 Because the same thing has been going on for print books for centuries—literally!
-When you buy a print book, then loan it to your friend, the author doesn't get anything extra for your friend's reading of the book.
+When you buy a print book, then loan it to your friend, the author and publisher don't get anything extra for your friend's reading of the book.
 And your friend is now unlikely to buy the book.
 Plus, you or your friend could subsequently loan a print book to even more people, further decreasing the chances for additional royalties and revenues for the author.
 Admit it, you yourself have loaned print books (maybe even eBooks!) to others.
-And then there's this thing called a public library (you're familiar with that I trust) where a book could get loaned and read hundreds of times without the author getting another dime.
+And then there's this thing called a public library (you're familiar with that, I trust) where a book could get loaned and read hundreds of times without the author getting another dime.
 So don't get all righteous and upset about it now that you're on the author end of the equation.

 I think why this practice emotionally hurts Kindle eBook authors more is that they've already had to reduce the price of the eBook up to half or more of the print price, even though it's the exact same content.
 While they may accept the sharing that goes on, they don't feel they'll ever receive enough in royalties to account for lost sales due to the free loaning to others.

-Is It Still Worth Self Publishing on KDP?
+Is It Still Worth Self-Publishing on KDP?

 While these programs are good for readers, they may not always be the most beneficial for authors, except in that they expand the reading (not necessarily buying) audience for your work.
 This is not to discourage you from publishing on KDP or Amazon!
 They are the leading publishing players in today’s marketplace.
-Rather, now that you understand how these programs can impact you, you can make more informed decisions on your investments in self publishing and marketing your Kindle eBooks.
+Rather, now that you understand how these programs can impact you, you can make more informed decisions on your investments in self-publishing and marketing your Kindle eBooks.

 Of course, for full and current terms and conditions (which are always subject to change) for all these Amazon and Kindle programs, see the Amazon and KDP websites.